Blu3-Sky-Max/Linux-Admin-RHCSA/Time-Configuration.md

 ```
 ### 2. Time Zone Configuration

-The primary objective was to change the system time zone from PST to US Eastern Time (America/New_York).
+The primary objective was to change the system time zone from PST to US central Time (America/North_Dakota/New_salem).

 First, I identified the exact time zone name required by the system by listing all available zones and filtering the results.